Wind-WindKids/winding/samples/sophieandwind/sun.md

 @page: rectangle, cutout, large, portrait-oriented, polaroid
 ![Same scene, moments later.
 Sophie's eyes open, looking directly at Wind while blowing out candles.
 He's smiling.
 The smoke from the candles makes swirls in the air between them.](snaps/birthday_wish.png)

 --
+wind_and_dragon_ai: spread, landscape-oriented, image --
+@image:
+Wind sits relaxed at a flight desk wearing a headset.
+A joystick, keyboard, and mouse sit within easy reach; cable runs are tidy.
+Two flat monitors glow with cockpit instruments only.
+On the wall behind them, a short-throw projector paints sunny terrain.

+@wall:
+A bright sky with a few clouds, a sunlit landscape below.
+A river winds through the green fields.

+@hud:
+A cellphone-sized 3D holographic HUD attached just above the monitors, centered.
+A sleek golden dragon avatar perches there, head turned toward Wind; faint HUD tick marks ripple across its translucent wings.

+@monitors:
+eGull flight simulator in instruments-only view: attitude, airspeed, VSI, slip/skid, and engine/solar systems strip.
+No terrain on monitors—only on the wall projection.

+@text: dialogue
+Dragon: “Your candela is close, but you’re bleeding too much airspeed on entry.
+Smooth it—JLS style.
+Let it rise, then hold the stillness.”
+Wind: “Yeah… candles should last longer.”
+Dragon: “Thought you didn’t like candles that last.
+Or at least not in churches?”
+Wind: “I love candles that last.
+On a birthday cake!”
+Dragon: “So you don’t like churches?”
+Wind: “Churches are fine—it’s only three things I don’t like.
+Anger.
+Darkness.
+Fear.
+And lead contamination.”
+Dragon: “Lead contamination?”
+Wind: “Nasty stuff.
+Especially in the wind.
+You’d think Clair Patterson was clear, but no, they still build churches with it.
+And burn for fun.”
+Dragon: “At least our eGull flies on sunlight, not avgas.
+By the way, there are birthday candles that reignite.”
+Wind: “Oh, cool.
+Can we get twelve by next Sunday?
+It’s Sophie’s birthday party.”
+Dragon: “Purchase confirmed.
+Delivery scheduled for Thursday, one day before your flight to Paris on Friday.”
+Wind: “Ah, right.
+My calendar’s a mess—all these Masses on Sundays.”
+Dragon: “Noted.
+Would you like me to replace them with kites or cake?”

+@comment: author, hidden
+That’s the key: it’s not a blanket rejection of faith, it’s understanding it and then context-specific decision: “for us, here, it’s unnecessary — we already have what we need.”

+--
 scenes_bike_to_market: page, portrait-oriented